Campus Expansion

 • Parker hopes to grow enrollment gradually over a 7-year period.

-• We would add one section of 18–20 students at JK and this new section would carry through 5th grade until the size of each grade (JK–5) is the current size of our middle school grades (6–8).
+• Over a seven-year period, we anticipate adding one section of about 18 students to each JK class.
+This new section would carry through 5th grade until the size of each grade (JK–5) is the current size of our middle school grades (6–8).

 • The Middle and Upper Schools would stay the same sizes they are now.